Is DIY Retirement Planning Risky for Texas Teachers?

 Marketplace insurance plans under the Affordable Care Act might be an option, but premiums can be substantial, especially if your reduced pension income affects your eligibility for subsidies.

 Early retirement from TRS doesn’t affect your eventual eligibility for Social Security or Medicare, but it does impact your financial planning for these programs.
+You may also want to understand how inflation impacts Teacher retirement Income.

 Most Texas teachers don’t pay into Social Security on their teacher salary, so they won’t receive Social Security benefits based on their teaching career.
 However, if you’ve worked in other jobs that paid Social Security taxes, you might be eligible for benefits.